 For the majority of buyers, good old-fashioned 2D TV still makes up most, if not all, of their viewing for now and the foreseeable future.
 So if 3D viewing isn’t yet a priority, start your search by looking at more entry-level models.
 Many of them serve up 2D images that exceed what you could get at much higher prices just a few years ago.
 For our top budget TV picks, check out Digital Trends’ 10 Best TVs under $1,000.

-Even if you aren’t sold on 3D, chances are good that you’ll be looking at a 3D-capable TV anyway.
-Many of the video processing technologies for 3D also result in excellent 2D reproduction, meaning that 3D capability adds little price premium to mid- and top-tier TVs.
+But even if you aren’t sold on 3D, chances are good that you’ll be looking at a 3D-capable TV anyway.
+Many of 3D’s video processing technologies also result in excellent 2D reproduction, meaning that 3D capability adds little price premium to mid- and top-tier TVs.